Skip to content

 What Wan does best

 The open-weight releases changed who gets to generate video.
-Wan 2.2 on a consumer GPU produces genuinely good image-to-video — subject consistency, real motion — with zero per-clip cost, no queue, no content gatekeeping, and full pipeline control in ComfyUI.
+Wan 2.2 on a consumer GPU produces good image-to-video: subject consistency, real motion, zero per-clip cost, no queue, no content gatekeeping, full pipeline control in ComfyUI.
 Nothing commercial matches that combination for tinkerers and volume workflows.

 Because the family spans free-local to premium-hosted, you can prototype locally and move the same prompting style to the hosted tiers when a project needs audio, length, or peak quality.
 Our Wan 2.2, 2.5, and 2.7 guides cover each rung in depth.